prody/ProDy-website/tutorials/essa_tutorial/intro.rst

 This tutorial demonstrates how to use ESSA for determining the essential sites that would significantly alter the global/functional dynamics of a protein upon ligand binding ([KB20]_).
-ESSA emulates ligand binding via increasing the node density around each scanned residue.
+ESSA emulates ligand binding by increasing the node density around each scanned residue.
 This is achieved by adding extra nodes at the positions of the specific residue’s heavy atoms (other than the C-alpha atoms that define the reference network in GNM or ANM).
-The change in global mode spectrum in response to crowding near each scanned residue is measured by the mean shift in the frequency of selected softest modes after pairwise matching the modes between the reference and reduced models.
+The change in global mode spectrum in response to crowding near each scanned residue is measured by the mean shift in the frequency of selected softest modes after pairwise matching of the modes between the reference and reduced models.
 For quantifying ‘essentiality’, we convert the mean shifts to z-scores.
 Essential residues correspond to hot regions in terms of ligand binding and/or allostery.

 Integration of ESSA with pocket information has been successful in predicting the allosteric pockets for apo and holo structures of proteins ([KB20]_).
-The pockets obtained from Fpocket algorithm ([LGV09]_) are rank ordered using the average ESSA score calculated for the residues lining each pocket.
+The pockets obtained from the Fpocket algorithm ([LGV09]_) are rank ordered using the average ESSA score calculated for the residues lining each pocket.
-Further screening based on local hydrophobic density (pocket feature of Fpocket) improves the predictions.
+Further screening based on local hydrophobic density (a pocket feature of Fpocket) improves the predictions.
 In the second part of this tutorial, we will demonstrate how to use our automated protocol ([KB20]_) that combines ESSA scores, pocket geometry and local hydrophobic density for detecting allosteric pockets.

-The example used in this tutorial for ESSA profile generation and the prediction of allosteric pocket is TEM-1 beta-lactamase (PDB id: 1pzo), which we have previously studied (see Figure S2 and Table S2 of [KB20]_ and the third image on the ESSA webpage).
+The example used in this tutorial for ESSA profile generation and the prediction of allosteric pockets is TEM-1 beta-lactamase (PDB id: 1pzo), which we have previously studied (see Figure S2 and Table S2 of [KB20]_ and the third image on the ESSA webpage).

 Required Programs
 -------------------------------------------------------------------------------

-Latest version of ProDy_ is required for ESSA.
+The latest version of ProDy_ is required for ESSA.
 Additionally, Fpocket 3.0 and Pandas are required for the ESSA-based allosteric pocket prediction.

 Getting Started